moliver28/research-handbook/content/handbook/product/personas/_index.md

 - Explore and analyze data to derive insights.
 - Build predictive models to solve business problems or make data-driven predictions.
 - Update models with new training data to maintain their relevance.
-- Collaborate with engineering teams to deploy models and maintain data pipelines.
+- Collaborate with ML Engineers to deploy models and maintain data pipelines.

 ##### Motivations